Lukoning/Lukoning/README.md

 I'm a student.

-As of the last update of this markdown, I was still a minor in China
+As of the last update of this README, I was still a juvenile in China

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Lukoning&theme=transparent&hide_border=true&layout=donut-vertical)